kiaann1/Proofly/issues.md

     - File upload input and handling functions (`handleCVUpload`)
     - Upload success notifications and related state variables
     - CV parsing imports and dependencies
+    - All "Upload your CV" text and references from UI and marketing content

     **Updated ATS Checker:**
     - Removed upload tab from navigation, now starts with "Job Description" tab